Kayfabe: Faces and heels

-There are two broad categories of wrestler characters: faces and heels.
+Wrestler characters fall into two broad categories: faces and heels.
 Faces, short for "babyfaces", are hero-type characters whose personalities are crafted to elicit the support of the audience through traits such as humility, patriotism, a hard-working nature, determination, and reciprocal love of the crowd.
 Faces usually win their matches on the basis of their technical skills and are sometimes portrayed as underdogs to enhance the story.

 Heels are villainous or antagonistic characters, whose personalities are crafted to elicit a negative response from the audience.
 They often embrace traditionally negative traits such as narcissism, egomania, unprompted rage, sadism, and general bitterness.
-Though not as prevalent today, xenophobic ethnic and racial stereotypes, in particular, those inspired by the Axis powers of World War II and Communist countries during the Cold War era, were commonly used in North American wrestling as heel-defining traits.
-Another angle of a heel could be approached from a position of authority; examples include Big Boss Man, a corrections officer; Mike Rotunda as Irwin R. Schyster, a federal tax collector; Jacques Rougeau wearing RCMP-inspired dress as The Mountie; and Glenn Jacobs (who would later become famous as Kane) as Isaac Yankem, a dentist.
-Heels can also be other characters held in low esteem by the public such as a repossession agent (a role played by Barry Darsow as Repo Man).
+Although not as prevalent today, xenophobic ethnic and racial stereotypes, especially those inspired by the Axis powers of World War II and Communist countries during the Cold War era, were commonly used in North American wrestling as heel-defining traits.
+Another angle of a heel could be approached from a position of authority, such as: Big Boss Man, a corrections officer; Mike Rotunda as Irwin R. Schyster, a federal tax collector; Jacques Rougeau wearing RCMP-inspired dress as The Mountie; and Glenn Jacobs (who would later become famous as Kane) as Isaac Yankem, a dentist.
+Heels can also be other characters held in low esteem by the public, such as a repossession agent (a role played by Barry Darsow as Repo Man).
 Heels typically inspire boos from the audience and often employ underhanded tactics, such as cheating and exploiting technicalities in their fighting strategies, or using overly aggressive styles to cause (the perception of) excess pain or injury to their opponents.

-A wrestler may change from face to heel (or vice versa) in an event known as a turn, or gradually transition from one to the other over the course of a long storyline.
-Wrestlers like André the Giant, Roddy Piper, Hulk Hogan, and "Macho Man" Randy Savage could work across the entire spectrum and often gain new fans as a result of each "turn".
+A wrestler can change from face to heel (or vice versa) in an event known as a turn, or gradually transition from one to the other over the course of a long storyline.
+Wrestlers like André the Giant, Roddy Piper, Hulk Hogan, and "Macho Man" Randy Savage have worked across the entire spectrum and have often gained new fans as a result of each "turn".